 After disembarking on the island, everyone is gathered together for a short briefing on what to do and not to do in the island (to sum it up, take only photographs and only leave footprints.
 But don’t leave the footprints outside the path).
 There is a trailer where you can leave your lunch bags.
 They will bring it to your lunch spot, so you don’t have to carry them during the tour.

-If you booked a guided tour, you then get to choose between two types of tours.
+If you booked a guided walk, you then get to choose between two types of Tiritiri Matangi Island walks.
 One goes along the Wattle Track and takes about an hour.
 The other one takes about two to three hours and goes along the Kawerau Track.
 You get to see a lot of birds either way.
 The choice is only if you prefer a longer or a shorter tour.

 The tours are lead by the Supporters of Tiritiri Matangi, a group of volunteers who look after this amazing island and make sure that Tiri stays the paradise it is.
-They keep track of the birds and often relocate some of them to a new home, when they were especially successful with breeding (the birds, not the volunteers, that is).
+They keep track of the Tiritiri Matangi Island birds and often relocate some of them to a new home elsewhere in New Zealand, when they were especially successful with breeding (the birds, not the volunteers, that is).

 Past - Present - Future